asimabdulkhaleq/STPA-and-Software-Model-Checking/README.md

 5. save the results in separate log file: ./pan -m100000 &>logfile.txt
 6. When SPIN produces a .trail file and we replay the error trail using spin –t, we usually want more information than what SPIN provides by default.
+7. To ignore the unreached errors with command ./pan, you have to add the flag -n in your command : ./pan -n -m5000